hussam2717/Country-Search-Dashboard/README.md

 Enter a country name in the search box
 Click on the Search button
 View country details dynamically fetched from API

+⭐ If you like this project, don't forget to give it a star!